kermitt2/biblio_glutton_harvester/Readme.md

   --reset               ignore previous processing states, and re-init the
                         harvesting process from the beginning
-  --thumbnail           generate thumbnail files for the front page of the PDF
+  --thumbnail           generate thumbnail files for the front page of the PDF --sample SAMPLE       Harvest only a random sample of indicated size

 ```

 The Unpaywall dataset is available from Impactstory.